joemullenix-ks/tfjs-node-grid-search/README.md

 ### 6. Define the evaluation callback
 One callback must be supplied to the search, so that predictions can be scored.
-Define a function that takes two arrays (target and preditioncs), and returns an instance of PredictionEvaluation{{LINK TO DOCS}}.
+Define a function that takes two arrays ("target" and "prediction"), and returns an instance of PredictionEvaluation{{LINK TO DOCS}}.
-The search process will gather your scores, and create a report telling you how every combination of hyperparameters performed.
+The search process will gather your scores, and create a report telling you how each combination of hyperparameters performed.
 ```js
   const evaluatePrediction = (target: number[], prediction: number[]) => {
     const targettedIndex = tngs.Utils.ArrayFindIndexOfHighestValue(target);